Swiss Franc Rises Against Majors () | aktiencheck.de

 dpa-AFX

-BRUSSELS (dpa-AFX) - The Swiss franc strengthened against the other major currencies in the early European session on Wednesday.
+BRUSSELS (dpa-AFX) - The Swiss franc strengthened against the other major currencies in the European session on Friday.

-If the Swiss franc extends its uptrend, it is likely to find resistance around 1.05 against the euro, 1.20 against the pound, 113.00 against the yen and 0.99 against the greenback.
+If the Swiss franc extends its uptrend, it is likely to find resistance around 1.06 against the euro, 1.21 against the pound, 1.02 against the greenback and 116.00 against the yen.

 Copyright RTT News/dpa-AFX